 The next meeting is on the 25th of April and Ari has invited me to give my talk on the geology of the Western Cape titled “Once upon a time when the Western Cape was much younger.
 The tale of why everything isn’t just flat or all the same all over the place.”

 The February 2016 edition of MNASSA (Monthly Notes of the Astronomical Society of Southern Africa) is available on line.
 Below is the title page and list of contents.
-You may, however, also go here, to download the full edition.
+You may, however, also go here to download the October edition of MNASSA” go here, to download the full edition.